Our acceptable use policy was most recently updated in July 2018 and can be viewed here.

 - All staff are encouraged to make use of the school’s anti-virus software for installation on any computers at home that they routinely use for school work.

-- E or encrypted e-mail attachment.
-The school uses Office 365 email accounts.
-Use of staff school email addresses adds a layer of encryption.
-However, staff MUST NOT email themselves at non-school addresses.
-If there is a need to send a very secure email (CSC referral etc) then the use of HT/admin accounts adds a high level of security as these accounts can send [restricted] and [secure] messages.
-These are available for order via the ICT lead.
+- Transfer of pupil data must be by use of encrypted usb drives or encrypted e-mail attachment.
+These are available for order via the ICT Coordinator.
 Employees are not permitted to use personal portable media for storage of sensitive school related data/images (e.g. USB stick) without the express permission of the Headteacher.